Dashue/linkedin-net/README.md

 <h2>Get Profile Information</h3>

 If you have followed all the above steps, it is just a matter of few lines of code to make API calls such as retrieving user's LinkedIn profile information.
-You need to first import two namespaces as follows:
+You need to first import the following namespaces:

 ```
 '...